Canada-Japan Economic Partnership Agreement

 - Joint Study on the Possibility of a Canada-Japan Economic Partnership Agreement

-- Doing Business in Japan
+- Doing Business with Japan

 - Embassy of Canada to Japan